bc-anaisabel/juniperus_paper/bin/Convert_txt_to_biom.md

 `eval "$(_BIOM_COMPLETE=source biom)"`

-Once file has been edited in Excel, to convert from .txt to .biom:
+2. Once you have edited what you wanted in your .txt file, convert it back to .biom using:

 `biom convert -i taxonomy.txt -o new_taxonomy.biom --to-hdf5 --table-type="OTU table" --process-obs-metadata taxonomy`